zanettiprado/after-reading/README.md

 # Bugs
 ## Known bugs
 - For some mobiles the visibility of the form can be affected but still working.
-- A white gap can be seen to the right of the background image affecting the navigation bar but can still being clicked.
+- A white gap can be seen to the right of the background image affecting visualization of the form but user still can sending their information using the page.

 ## Fixed bugs
 - After first deployment images were not loading correctly and the path was changed for absolute to make it solved.
-- Unordered List items was used at the beginnig to describe goals but it was affecting user understanding and it was changed for a text using paragraph
+- Unordered List items was used at the beginnig to describe goals but it was affecting user understanding and it was changed for a text using paragraph.

 # Compatibility
 The website displays correctly across different browsers and screen sizes.
 It was tested for Chrome Mozilla Firefox, Safari and Edge.